rescrv/libmacaroons/README.md

 caveats on macaroons are satisfied.
 We can then use our verifier to determine whether a given macaroon is authorized in the context of the request.
-For example, our bank account application knows the account number specified in the request, and can specify ``account = #'' when building the verifier.
+For example, our bank account application knows the account number specified in the request, and can specify 'account = #' when building the verifier.
 The verifier can then check that this matches the information within the macaroon, and authorize the macaroon if it does indeed match.